-Our Engineering programs in the Cincinnati region are huge on fun!
-Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
-Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
-Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!
+Our Engineering programs in the Cincinnati region are designed for big time fun!
+Your child will love getting hands on with a different project every week, like building, testing and modifying a machine or bridge using K’NEX® pieces or LEGO® bricks.
+Watch your child’s creativity soar as he or she constructs these complex creations with a partner and challenges other teams to friendly games and competitions.
+It’s a fantastic way for your son or daughter to tackle challenges just like an engineer and acquire important 21st century skills along the way!

-- STEM-based learning that focuses on teaching valuable 21st century skills.
+- A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.

-- A personalized educational environment, with a 6:1 student-to-teacher ratio and no more than 12 students per session.
+- A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.

 - Regular emails to keep you informed of the concepts learned and how your child is progressing.